 1871: In Natchez, Mississippi, Samuel Ullman, the author of the poem “Youth” and his wife gave birth to Sidney Ullman who worked as an architect in Birmingham, Alabama from 1899 until 1916 after which he moved to Los Angeles, where he continued to practice as an architect from 1917 until 1922 when he began working as a set designer.

-1872: In Allegheny City, PA, Daniel and Amelia Stein gave birth to “American art collector, critic and brother of Gertrude Stein” today
+1872: Today, in Allegheny City, PA, Daniel and Amelia Stein gave birth to “American art collector and critic Leo Stein, the brother of Gertrude Stein”

 1873(14th of Iyar, 5633): Pesach Sheni